tomdemay/tomdemaypro/README.md

-To build and start website on localhost for testing, run
+To build and start website on localhost for testing, run  (-o for open browser and -l for live reload)

 `
-    > jekyll server
+    > jekyll server -o -l
 `